ChrisKurz/nRF_Connect_SDK/doc/NCSv2.5.2_01_ProjectFromScratch.md

 13) Open a terminal program, for example the _Serial Terminal_ that is available in _nRF Connect for Desktop_

-   Settings: 115200 baud, 8 data bits, 1 stop bit, no parity, no flow control)
+    Settings: 115200 baud, 8 data bits, 1 stop bit, no parity, no flow control

+    __NOTE: These are the default settings of _Serial Terminal_ program that is available in _nRF COnnect for Desktop_.__

-14) Reset the kit.
+15) Reset the kit.
 The Zephyr boot message and "Hello World" string is shown in the terminal.

    ![image](images/01_NrfTerminal-2.jpg)